-A Year Dominated by COVID-19, Climate Change and Geopolitical Conflict
+A Year Dominated by Geopolitical Conflict, Climate Change and New Technology

-In addition, climate change is likely to challenge previous assumptions about the nature of the risk posed by natural disasters; for example, flooding may become more frequent and more widespread.
-From a legal perspective, these developments will raise issues of policy construction; for instance, in relation to aggregation clauses and the obligation on reinsurers to follow claims decisions of the underlying insurer.
+In addition, climate change is likely to challenge previous assumptions about the nature of the risk posed by natural disasters; for example, for the first time, the leading cause of catastrophic loss in 2023 has been severe thunderstorms and we may expect that flooding will become more frequent and more widespread.
+From a legal perspective, these developments will raise issues of policy construction; for instance, in relation to aggregation clauses and the obligation on reinsurers to follow the claims decisions of the underlying insurer.
 From a regulatory perspective, one may also see steps by governments around the world to compel insurers to provide cover for catastrophic risk.
 An example of this might be Flood Re in the UK.

-The major geopolitical issue of 2022 has, of course, been the war in Ukraine.
-As well the horrendous human suffering caused by the war, the conflict has raised difficult issues for the insurance industry.
-One of the features of the Western response to Russia’s aggression has been the imposition of sanctions on Russia and its allies as well as on individuals and organisations associated with Putin’s regime.
-These sanctions, and the retaliatory sanctions imposed by Russia, create a difficult legal and regulatory environment for insurers which can only be enhanced by the different approach to sanction enforcement in different jurisdictions.
+The year 2023 was also one of growing geopolitical instability, with the continuing war in Ukraine and new conflict in the Middle East.
+As well as the horrendous human suffering caused by these conflicts, this instability raises difficult issues for the insurance industry.
+For example, one of the features of the Western response to Russia’s aggression has been the imposition of sanctions on Russia and its allies, as well as on individuals and organisations associated with Putin’s regime.
+These sanctions, and the retaliatory sanctions imposed by Russia, create a difficult legal and regulatory environment for insurers, which is further complicated by the different approach to sanction enforcement in different jurisdictions.

 Modernising the Global Insurance Industry